dra27/opam/master_changes.md

   * Set opam root version to 2.1 [#4763 @rjbou] [2.1.0~rc2 #4715]
   * Fix 2.1~alpha2 to 2.1 format upgrade with reinit [#4763 @rjbou - fix #4748] [2.1.0~rc2 #4750]
   * Fix bypass-check handling on reinit [#4750 @rjbou] [#4763 @rjbou] [2.1.0~rc2 #4750 #4756]
+  * Fix root format upgrade when only an inner file format is upgraded : new mechanism does the usual on-the-fly upgrade and keeps the information of needed inner upgrade or no, to perform them when a write lock is required [#5305 @rjbou]
+  * Reorganise intermediate roots that need an uipgrade handling (for 2.1, prone to generalisation) [#4926 @rjbou]

 ## Sandbox
   * Sync the behaviour of the macOS sandbox script with Linux's: /tmp is now ready-only [#4719 @kit-ty-kate]